flywheel-apps/bids-fmriprep/README.md

 Zip file of existing FreeSurfer subject's directory to reuse.
 If the output of FreeSurfer recon-all is provided to fMRIPrep, that output will be used rather than re-running recon-all.
 Unzipping the file should produce a particular subject's directory which will be placed in the $FREESURFER_HOME/subjects directory.
 The name of the directory must match the -subjid as passed to recon-all.
 This version of fMRIPrep uses Freesurfer v6.0.1.

 ### work-dir (optional)
+THIS IS A FUTURE OPTIONAL INPUT.
+It has not yet been added.
 Provide intermediate fMRIPrep results as a zip file.
 This file will be unzipped into the work directory so that previous results will be used instead of re-calculating them.
 This option is provided so that bids-fmriprep can be run incrementally as new data is acquired.
 The zip file to provide can be produced by using the gear-save-intermediate-output configuration option.
 You definitely also want to use the fs-subject-dir input (above) so that FreeSurfer won't be run multiple times.

 ## Config:
 Most config options are identical to those used in fmriprep, and so documentation can be found here https://fmriprep.readthedocs.io/en/stable/usage.html.